 The complications associated with high-salinity drinking and bathing water pose numerous risks to women.
 Using abrasive saltwater to clean menstrual pads and intimate areas can lead to scratches and sores, which are easily infected, as described in the Vox story.
 For women working in agriculture, simply standing in salt water every day has been linked to uterine infections and even risk of uterine cancer, as NBC News reported.

-And for pregnant women, the associated conditions of gestational hypertension and preeclampsia create "a higher risk of things like a preterm delivery, of fetal loss … a higher risk of the baby growing too small," according to Dr. Tracy Caroline Bank of The Ohio State University, per Vox.
+And for pregnant people, the associated conditions of gestational hypertension and preeclampsia create "a higher risk of things like a preterm delivery, of fetal loss … a higher risk of the baby growing too small," according to Dr. Tracy Caroline Bank of The Ohio State University, per Vox.

 Babies born prematurely and at low birth weights have been shown to have a higher risk of impaired cognitive developments, cerebral palsy, and psychological disorders.